CarlyLarko/Pet/README.md

 #### UI (front end)
 - [ ] create avatar
-- [ ] create needs buttons - want on the side of each need
+- [x] create needs buttons - want on the side of each need
 - [ ] use C3 to generate graph for needs level
-- [ ] user enters in name for pet
+- [ ] user enters in name for pets